 CRADLE’s research program seeks to establish what works to improve learning in higher and professional education.
 Our current areas of research include:

 - academic security and academic integrity

 - assessment design (including self/peer, authentic and programmatic)

 - digital identities

-- quality and standards.
+- quality standards.

 Throughout this research we use cross-cutting approaches, including innovative methodological and theoretical approaches and knowledge transition.
-Our team of leading higher education researchers includes Alfred Deakin Professor David Boud, Associate Professor Phillip Dawson, Professor Margaret Bearman, Associate Professor Rola Ajjawi, Dr Joanna Tai and Dr Trina Jorre de St Jorre.
+Our team of leading higher education researchers includes Alfred Deakin Professor David Boud, Professor Phillip Dawson, Professor Margaret Bearman, Associate Professor Rola Ajjawi, Dr Joanna Tai and Dr Trina Jorre de St Jorre.
 We collaborate with Deakin faculties and divisions, along with a range of industry partners and international collaborators.

 Scholarship applicants must meet Deakin’s PhD entry requirements, enrol on a full-time basis and hold a honours (first class) degree or an equivalent standard masters degree with a substantial research component.
 The successful applicant will be enrolled through the Faculty of Arts and Education and will receive a top-up of $5000 per annum over three years.

 All expressions of interest (EOI) must be submitted to the Faculty of Arts and Education, although potential applicants should contact a CRADLE supervisor aligned with their preferred project topic before submitting an EOI.

 For all other enquiries please contact CRADLE Research Manager Dr Helen Walker.